 - There is a palatable discontent with government and the European Union.

-Watch out of pickpockets in Athens.
+Watch out for pickpockets in Athens.
 They got us using the old ‘blockade’ trick.

 8. Lisbon, Portugal